leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - packet loss: some packets may be lost between source and destination, requiring transmission
 - interference: electrical noise, faulty equipment, and other factors may corrupt the contents of packets
 ### recovery strategy
+- insurance can reduce the risk of financial losses
+  - actual cash value clause: your damaged property will be compensated based on the fair market value of the items on the date of loss
+  - paper insurance coverage: provides protection for inscribed, printed, and written documents and other printed business records. but not for paper money and printed security certificates
 #### business unit and functional priorities
 #### crisis management